Overview

 Community outreach & leadership

 Volunteer with your peers to support important social causes or community projects.
-Students have raised funds for Holland Bloorview Kids Rehabilitation Hospital, served meals to families at Ronald McDonald House, and participated in campaigns for initiatives such as World Down Syndrome Day.
+Students have created art installations in honour of National Day for Truth and Reconciliation, raised funds for Holland Bloorview Kids Rehabilitation Hospital, served meals to families at Ronald McDonald House, and participated in campaigns for initiatives such as World Down Syndrome Day.

 Support professional excellence